 9. Go to a Museum and learn about Sherpa Culture

 An educational thing to do in Namche Bazaar while acclimatizing is to visit one of the few museums here open year-round.

 Check out the Sherpa Culture Museum to educate yourself on the locals living in the Everest Region.
 It’s home to several Sherpa artifacts and artwork.
 Visitors can also tour a traditional Sherpa home compete, with a praying chapel and yak stable.

 The Mt.
 Everest Documentation Center is a neighboring museum that houses a massive photo collection of Mt.
 Everest summitters, starting with the first, Tenzing Norgay Sherpa.
 They also list historic events and catastrophes from the long history of trekkers climbing Everest.

 10. Send a Postcard from the World’s Highest Post Office

-Namche Bazaar is home to the World’s Highest Post Office!
+Namche Bazaar is home to the World’s Highest Post Office.
 It’s located at the edge of town near the Namche Monastery.
-Purchase a few post cards from town to send to loved ones at home.
-Apparently it doesn’t take as long as you think for them to be delivered!
+Purchase a few post cards from shops around town to send to loved ones at home.
+Apparently, it doesn’t take as long as you might think for the postcards to be delivered from Namche!